 A maintenance engineer is responsible for the maintenance of industrial machinery and inspects equipment defects for immediate troubleshooting or replacement as needed.
 Maintenance engineers install and upgrade system components to improve system optimization and perform diagnostic systems to locate any adjustments.
 They also conduct routine checks, assist clients with technical faults, and ensure that the equipment works safely for certain operations.
 A maintenance engineer must have excellent knowledge of the mechanical industry to address technical malfunctions immediately.

-There are some key differences in responsibilities as well.
-For example, an equipment maintenance technician responsibilities require skills like "preventive maintenance," "test equipment," "ac," and "strong work ethic."
+There are some key differences in the responsibilities of each position.
+For example, equipment maintenance technician responsibilities require skills like "preventive maintenance," "test equipment," "ac," and "strong work ethic."
 Meanwhile a typical maintenance engineer has skills in areas such as "guest rooms," "ladders," "maintenance tasks," and "boilers."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Maintenance engineers tend to reach similar levels of education than equipment maintenance technicians.
 In fact, maintenance engineers are 4.4% more likely to graduate with a Master's Degree and 0.2% more likely to have a Doctoral Degree.